aduchini/Final_project/README.md

 ### Model Deployment
 Finally the data visualizations has been deployed on Tableau Public and shared publicly, to [this Tableau viz](https://public.tableau.com/app/profile/ana.duchini/viz/Ukraine_analysis/Story1).

+A website has been created with multiple interactive elements and all our project related details including visualizations and the machine models used.
+Various Tableau stories published in Tableau Public have been embedded in their respective webpages.
+The website

 ## Summary
 In sum, …